daliworks/thingplus-embedded/docs/Thingplus_Embedded_Guide_EN.md

 #### 2.2.6 Transmission of the sensor value data
-A single sensor value and multiple sensor values for a specific sensor can be transmitted at a time.
-A sensor value should be paired with the time value which the hardware read it.
+A single sensor value and multiple sensor values for a specific sensor can be transmitted in one go.
+A sensor value should be paired with the time value when the hardware reads it.
 When multiple sensor values are transmitted at a time, they should be ordered by time.
-Array of multiple sensor values is allowed
+An array of multiple sensor values is allowed.

 > Transmit of the sensor value data